pegasystems/react-sdk/README.md

 4. **Development build and start (1 terminal)**

    Note that development mode uses **webpack-dev-server**. that is configured as a “live reload” server.
 This means that, when running one of the start-dev commands, **saving** a file in your editor will trigger a **re-compile** and **reload** of the page.
 This page reload may result in your application popping a new login window.
-If this occurs, please login and your code changes will be available for further testing and development.
+If this occurs, login and your code changes will be available for further testing and development.

     4.1 Full development clean and install of npm modules, and build; then start the server
    ```